-4.25 The potential maximum magnitude associated with zone of diffused seismicity should be evaluated based on seismological data and the seismotectonic characteristics of the diffuse seismicity zone.
+4.24.
+The potential maximum magnitude associated with a zone of diffused seismicity should be evaluated based on seismological data and the seismotectonic characteristics of the diffuse seismicity zone.
 Comparison with similar world regions for which extensive seismological data are available may be useful, but informed judgement should be used in such an evaluation.
 Often the value of potential maximum magnitude obtained will have significant uncertainty owing to the relatively short time period covered by the seismological data with respect to the processes of ongoing deformation.
 This uncertainty should be appropriately represented in the seismic source model.

-4.26 Available information about the seismological and geological history of the seismotectonic structure (such as stress regime, strain rate, etc.) should be used to estimate the potential maximum magnitude.
-Other data that may be used to construct a rheological profile should also be considered in this estimation, such as data on heat flow, crustal thickness, and micro-earthquake distribution.
+4.25.
+Available information about the seismological and geological history of the seismotectonic structure (such as stress regime, strain rate) should be used to estimate the potential maximum magnitude.
+Other data that may be used to establish a rheological profile should also be considered in this estimation, such as data on heat flow, crustal thickness and micro-earthquake distribution.

-4.27 The potential maximum magnitude associated with each seismic source should be specified, and the uncertainty in potential maximum magnitude should be described by a discrete or continuous probability distribution.
-For each seismic source, the value of potential maximum magnitude is used as the upper limit of integration in a probabilistic vibratory ground motion hazard calculation to derive the magnitude-frequency relationship, and as the scenario magnitude in a deterministic vibratory ground motion hazard evaluation.
-In general, but especially for sites in intraplate settings, the largest observed earthquake is a poor and unconservative estimate of potential maximum magnitude.
+4.26.
+The potential maximum magnitude associated with each seismic source should be specified, and the uncertainty in potential maximum magnitude should be described by a discrete or continuous probability distribution.
+For each seismic source, the value of potential maximum magnitude is used as the upper limit of integration in a probabilistic vibratory ground motion hazard calculation to derive the magnitude-frequency relationship, and as the evaluated scenario magnitude in a deterministic vibratory ground motion hazard analysis.
+In general, and especially for sites in intraplate settings, the largest observed earthquake is a poor and unconservative estimate of potential maximum magnitude.
 The use of global analogues should be considered, and care should be taken to determine the appropriate seismotectonic analogue.
-The sensitivity of the resulting hazard to the selection of the potential maximum magnitude distributions should be tested.
+The sensitivity of the resulting hazard to the selection of the potential maximum magnitude values should be tested.

-4.28 Other approaches that are available for estimating potential maximum magnitude based on the statistical analysis of the magnitude-frequency relationships for earthquakes associated with a particular structure should also be considered, as appropriate.
-These approaches are based on an association between the structure and all the earthquake data used.
+4.27.
+Other approaches that are available for estimating potential maximum magnitude values based on the statistical analysis of the magnitude-frequency relationships for earthquakes associated with a particular structure should also be considered, as appropriate.
+These approaches assume an association between the structure and all the earthquake data used.
 In all cases, the results of these methods should be confirmed to be consistent with the available collected data including palaeoseismological data.

-4.29 Regardless of the approach or combination of approaches used, the determination of the potential maximum magnitude might have significant uncertainty, which should be incorporated into the analysis to the extent that it is consistent with seismological, geological, geophysical, and geomorphological data.
+4.28.
+Irrespective of the approach or combination of approaches used, the determination of the potential maximum magnitude might have significant uncertainty, which should be incorporated into the analysis in a manner that is consistent with its interpretation in seismological, geological, geophysical and geomorphological data.

-4.30 In addition to the potential maximum magnitude, for each seismogenic structure included in the seismic source model, the following characteristics should be determined: (a) the rate of earthquake activity; (b) an appropriate exponential magnitude-frequency relationship (e.g. Gutenberg-Richter relationship); and (c) the uncertainty in this relationship and in its parameters.
+4.29.
+In addition to the potential maximum magnitude, for each seismogenic structure included in the seismic source model, the following characteristics should be determined: (a) the rate of earthquake activity; (b) an appropriate exponential magnitude-frequency relationship (e.g. the Gutenberg-Richter relationship); and (c) the uncertainty in this relationship and in its parameters.